atljeremy/JFTransporter/README.md

 ####Step Two

 In your model's implementation, implement any of the @optional `JFTransportable` methods that are appropriate for your model.
-For example, if your model will only be cretaed from a GET request to an API, You'll only need to implement the `- (NSURL*)GETURL` method.
+For example, if your model will only be cretaed from a GET request to an API you'll only need to implement the `- (NSURL*)GETURL` method.
 However, if your model will also need to be POSTed, DELETEed, etc., you'll also need to implement the corresponding `JFTransportable` methods.

 In each method implementation you will need to return the full and complete URL that will be used for the corresponding HTTP request.
 See the example below.